 - a.
 Click Install.

 - b.
-Select Protocol, and then click Add.
+Click Protocol, and then click Add.

 - c.
-Select Internet Protocol (TCP/IP).
+Click Internet Protocol (TCP/IP).

 - d.
 Click OK to return to the Local Area Connection Properties window.

-- 6. Select Use the Following IP Address.
+- 6. Click Use the Following IP Address.

-- 7. Complete the IP address, Subnet mask, and Default gateway fields by using the values you recorded in "Accessing the ASMI using a web browser" on page 28 task.
+- 7. Complete the IP address, Subnet mask, and Default gateway fields by using the values you recorded in the "Accessing the ASMI using a Web browser" on page 32.

 - 8. Click OK on the Local Area Connection Properties window.
 It is not necessary to restart your PC.